tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/custom_call.md

 buffers[8] == output_subbuf1
 ```

 The `or null` part is significant.
-A sub-buffer of a tuple will be non-null in
+A sub-buffer of an input tuple will be
-the `buffers` list if XLA is able to statically analyze the program and figure
+non-null in the `buffers` list if XLA is able to statically analyze the program
-out the address of the sub-buffer.
-This is usually the case, but may not be in
+and figure out the address of the sub-buffer.
+This is usually the case, but may
-programs with control flow and/or `select` ops over tuples.
+not be in programs with control flow and/or `select` ops over tuples.

 A correct custom-call implementation that accepts a tuple as input must always
-handle null sub-buffers, by dereferencing the root tuple.
+handle null input sub-buffers, by dereferencing the root tuple.

 The rule is reversed for output buffers.
 The output sub-buffers will always be
-populated, but it's up to the op to populate the root tuple at the end.
+populated, but it's up to the custom call to populate the root tuple at the end.

 See the following code.
+Note that we leave out CUDA error handling for clarity,
+but you'll be thankful if you do it, because otherwise it can be hard to tell
+when a stream encounters an error.

 ```c++
 void do_custom_call(CUstream stream, void** buffers, const char* opaque,